gfkpth/nominalperson_cldf/README.md

   - What are possible values for `args.writer.objects['ValueTable']`?
   - How does the following part skipped over in the tutorial work when needed?
     - "Because we only create a single CLDF dataset here, we do not need to call with self.cldf_writer(...) as ds: explicitly.
 Instead, an initialized cldfbench.cldf.CLDFWriter instance is available as args.writer."
+- adding sources requires sources as list (not as string, otherwise you need to reconvert to a list as I am doing now)
+  -